polettix/teepee/README.md

     print a somewhat more verbose help, showing usage, this description of the options and some examples from the synopsis.

+- -I
+- --immediate

+        -I
+        --immediate

+    boolean option to signal that there is no input at all.
+This is handy if you just want to expand a template based on a few variables set directly on the command line, for example:

+        $ teepee -nI -d a=b -d c=d -T '[% a %] -> [% c %]'
+        b -> d

 - -i
 - --input